 A New Reality for Geospatial Professionals - 28/08/2019

-For those who believe mixed-reality solutions are still pie-in-the-sky technology for gamers and super nerds, it may be time to reconsider.
-Analysts believe we have reached a tipping point in the evolution of virtual and mixed-reality solutions, with enterprise adoption now outpacing consumer markets like gaming and entertainment.
+For those who believe that mixed reality solutions are still pie-in-the-sky technology for gamers and super nerds, it may be time to reconsider.
+Analysts believe that we have reached a tipping point in the evolution of virtual and mixed reality solutions, with enterprise adoption now outpacing consumer markets like gaming and entertainment.
 According to a recent report by IDC, manufacturing and construction are the two biggest enterprise adopters.
 This article explores how mixed reality will help surveyors expand their services and gain the flexibility and agility needed to drive more efficient everyday operations.

-Mixed-reality solutions merge real and virtual worlds to create brand-new environments where physical and digital components can interact in real time.
+Mixed reality solutions merge real and virtual worlds to create brand-new environments where physical and digital components can interact in real time.
 It is called ‘mixed’ reality because it encompasses both augmented reality (AR) / virtual reality (VR) and the real world via immersive technology, presenting an image of the real environment overlaid with holographic data from a 3D model.
 Today’s mixed reality applications can help teams better understand how design elements, such as ductwork, would interact with structural elements and other built systems like electrical and plumbing.
-The ability to visualise highly detailed construction models in the field is poised to transform the way construction work is performed.
+The ability to visualize highly detailed construction models in the field is poised to transform the way construction work is performed.

-During the construction of a building on the Trimble campus in Westminster, Colorado, USA, general contractor JE Dunn Construction employed mixed-reality technologies to validate work plans in advance of actual construction.
+During the construction of a building on the Trimble campus in Westminster, Colorado, USA, general contractor JE Dunn Construction employed mixed reality technologies to validate work plans in advance of actual construction.
 Users loaded models onto the HoloLens-equipped hard hat for several of the trade foremen from the project’s structural, plumbing, architectural and mechanical subcontractors.
-Using the Trimble solution, the foremen could visualise their components, connections, trays and hangers in the real-world environment.
-After their initial amazement subsided, they started seeing the practical value of using mixed-reality technology.
+Using the Trimble solution, the foremen could visualize their components, connections, trays and hangers in the real-world environment.
+After their initial amazement subsided, they started seeing the practical value of using mixed reality technology.
 A mechanical contractor, for instance, saw a large piece of ductwork where cross bracing had not been included on his model, revealing a previously undetected clash with existing steel.
-Instead, the general contractor and duct foreman created an instant request for information, asking the engineer to resolve the cross bracing issue.
+The general contractor and duct foreman then created an instant request for information, asking the engineer to resolve the cross bracing issue.

-Emerging mixed-reality applications that can be used ‘outside the building’ will also transform GIS by placing visual assets where they reside in a database mapped by a surveyor.
-For mixed reality in the field for construction or utility contractors, for example, Trimble’s SiteVision can be used for project coordination by enabling the constructible model to be visualised on the worksite prior to construction.
-Also, Augview with Trimble Catalyst’s GNSS high-accuracy positioning receiver for Android is helping field crews to visualise underground objects like utilities.
-Technicians in the field can ‘see’ the location of buried pipes and conduits in real time to avoid damage, like a line strike or other critical safety issue.
+Emerging mixed reality applications that can be used ‘outside the building’ will also transform GIS by placing visual assets where they reside in a database mapped by a surveyor.
+For mixed reality in the field for construction or utility contractors, for example, Trimble’s SiteVision can be used for project coordination by enabling the constructible model to be visualized on the worksite prior to construction.
+Also, Augview with Trimble Catalyst’s GNSS high-accuracy positioning receiver for Android is helping field crews to visualize underground objects like utilities.
+Technicians in the field can ‘see’ the location of buried pipes and conduits in real time to avoid damage, such as a line strike or other critical safety issue.